Welcome to St John’s Church of England Primary School, Tisbury

 It is vitally important that the school and parents work in partnership.
 Behaviour and homework policies have been written with input from all of the school community to ensure the expectations are clear and the children receive support from home and school as required.
 Our policies are available on the website or a hard copy can be provided if you contact the office.

 We welcome questions, concerns or celebrations of children’s education and achievements from parents.
-We invite parents to two parent evenings per academic year and the teachers write an individual written report at Easter.
-Parents are invited in to school on Tuesdays between 3:15-3:30pm (Teacher Tuesday) where the children can show them their learning environment and share their work.
+We invite parents to two parent evenings per academic year and the teachers write an individual written report once a year.
+Parents are invited in to school for our weekly Friday celebration assembly on Tuesdays between 3:15-3:30pm (Teacher Tuesday) where the children can show them their learning environment and share their work.
 Parents can contact the school at any time if they have any concerns; meetings can be arranged with teachers after school.

 This website can only provide a flavour of what we offer here at St John’s and we understand how important it is to find the right school for your child.
 Therefore, if you are thinking that your child may want to attend St John's, please do come along and visit us to understand and experience the philosophy, vision and ethos of our school.